opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 74     The Plaintiff disputed that he and the Defendant had started cohabitation from 1993/1994, and that she was helping him to look after the Interveners.
 He said that she was only a paid baby sitter after his previous wife left in 1994, and it was his mother who was looking after them.
 The Interveners were only either eight and six, or nine and seven, in 1993/1994.
 The Plaintiff claimed that at the time his wife left him, they were independent and was able to walk to their school nearby, and he was able to buy them meals, wash their clothes, and care for them when he returned from work.
 The Defendant’s version was that the Plaintiff often stayed away for weeks.
 The Interveners frequently missed their school bus and called her, and she would have to rush to bring them to school.
 They would also mess up the kitchen when they tried to cook, and she had to clean up after them as they were afraid of being disciplined by the Plaintiff.

 75     Having regard to the evidence of the parties, I do not think that the DJ was wrong to conclude that parties had started cohabitation in 1993/1994.
-The Plaintiff was then employed in a petrol refinery as a technician doing shift work on an island off the southern shore of Singapore.[\[note: 28\]](#Ftn_28) Even if he was able to return home after his shift every day and did not stay away for long periods, he would have returned home at different times of the day depending on what shift he was working.
+The Plaintiff was then employed in a petrol refinery as a technician doing shift work on an island off the southern shore of Singapore.[^28] Even if he was able to return home after his shift every day and did not stay away for long periods, he would have returned home at different times of the day depending on what shift he was working.
 He could not have done all that he was claiming to do, and managed without help.
 The admission by the Plaintiff that one of the Interveners had gone to live for a few months with the Defendant in 1999 after parties had a quarrel and she moved out was also evidence of the close relationship between her and the Interveners, and showed that it was she and not the Interveners’ grandmother who was looking after them.

 76     Moreover, the Plaintiff had his dates wrong.
-He said that the Defendant was divorced only in 1997 or 1998, and set out the events in their relationship from 1994 till then which led to her divorce.[\[note: 29\]](#Ftn_29) However, the Defendant was actually divorced in 1995, and her version of events in her life with the Plaintiff and the Interveners, whom she was spending more time with from 1993/1994,[\[note: 30\]](#Ftn_30) contained the more likely reasons for her divorce.
+He said that the Defendant was divorced only in 1997 or 1998, and set out the events in their relationship from 1994 till then which led to her divorce.[^29] However, the Defendant was actually divorced in 1995, and her version of events in her life with the Plaintiff and the Interveners, whom she was spending more time with from 1993/1994,[^30] contained the more likely reasons for her divorce.

-77     In any case, while the Plaintiff had earlier disputed when parties started cohabitation, he appeared to have accepted the finding of the DJ that it began in 1993.[\[note: 31\]](#Ftn_31)
+77     In any case, while the Plaintiff had earlier disputed when parties started cohabitation, he appeared to have accepted the finding of the DJ that it began in 1993.[^31]

 78     Accordingly, I do not think that the DJ was wrong in choosing 1995 as the start of the period of the Defendant’s indirect contributions.
-By then, the Plaintiff’s previous wife had left him and their two Interveners in 1994.[\[note: 32\]](#Ftn_32) The Defendant’s earlier marriage was dissolved, and there was no question of the Defendant making indirect contributions to two marriages at the same time.
+By then, the Plaintiff’s previous wife had left him and their two Interveners in 1994.[^32] The Defendant’s earlier marriage was dissolved, and there was no question of the Defendant making indirect contributions to two marriages at the same time.
 This is of course provided that there is evidence of her indirect contributions from that year.

-79     However, the Plaintiff maintained that the period to be considered should instead be from 2003, the year of the marriage, to 2012,[\[note: 33\]](#Ftn_33) a period of nine years.[\[note: 34\]](#Ftn_34) The Plaintiff relied on a number of cases to support his submission.
+79     However, the Plaintiff maintained that the period to be considered should instead be from 2003, the year of the marriage, to 2012,[^33] a period of nine years.[^34] The Plaintiff relied on a number of cases to support his submission.

 80     In _Koh Bee Choo v Choo Chai Huah_ (“_Koh Bee Choo v Choo Chai Huah_”), the parties had cohabited together for eight years before they registered their marriage in 1984.
 During that period, the wife worked as a computer typist while the husband was a dentistry undergraduate.
 The reported judgment did not indicate whether she had made any contributions to the relationship during their cohabitation.
 The High Court had treated the marriage as one of 20 years (at \[27\]), which was from the registration of the marriage to _decree nisi._

 81     In _Smith Brian Walker v Foo Moo Chye Julie_ (“_Smith Brian Walker v Foo Moo Chye_”) the wife had helped the husband to secure a consultancy project during the period of cohabitation before their marriage.
 He received from this a substantial commission that he used to fund the purchase of a property.
 The High Court accepted the indirect contribution of the wife and awarded her 33% of the property.

-82     The Plaintiff also referred to _Foley v Foley_ (“_Foley v Foley_”), at p 288 where the English Court of Appeal referred to _Campbell v Campbell_ (“_Campbell v Campbell_”),[\[note: 35\]](#Ftn_35) which refused to treat the period of cohabitation as being included in “the duration of the marriage” within the meaning of s 25(1)(d) of the Matrimonial Causes Act 1973 (UK).
+82     The Plaintiff also referred to _Foley v Foley_ (“_Foley v Foley_”), at p 288 where the English Court of Appeal referred to _Campbell v Campbell_ (“_Campbell v Campbell_”),[^35] which refused to treat the period of cohabitation as being included in “the duration of the marriage” within the meaning of s 25(1)(d) of the Matrimonial Causes Act 1973 (UK).
 That section provides that for both financial provision orders (_ie_ maintenance) and property adjustment orders (_ie_ division of assets), the court should take into account the “duration of the marriage”.

 83     The factors to be considered when dividing matrimonial assets are set out in s 112(2) of the WC.
 These factors are non-exhaustive and, more importantly, there is no requirement to consider the duration of the marriage.